nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Jon: Do you think that the old versions are gonna end up being deprecated?

-Ben: That was one of the big questions of the RFC that we eventually kind of had to-- the way that I worded it finally, is that-- "it is the opinion of the RFC author that these should be deprecated eventually, but we leave the timeline up to future decision."
+Ben: That was one of the big questions of the RFC that we eventually kind of had to— the way that I worded it finally, is that— "it is the opinion of the RFC author that these should be deprecated eventually, but we leave the timeline up to future decision."

 Jon: Nice.

-Ben: And so the idea is that-- I think the final decision was, yes, eventually they should be.
+Ben: And so the idea is that— I think the final decision was, yes, eventually they should be.
 It's not a huge deal to deprecate them.
-And so they might-- I think, ideally in my mind, they would become deprecated in the 2021 edition, if we have one.
-I'm not sure if that's a-- (???) that we're doing it at some point edition, But much of next year at some other point.
+And so they might— I think, ideally in my mind, they would become deprecated in the 2021 edition, if we have one.
+I'm not sure if that's a— (???) that we're doing it at some point edition, But much of next year at some other point.
 And then maybe, I don't know, possibly hard-deprecated later on.
 We can do some things.
-I mean, it's not-- again, it isn't a big deal.
+I mean, it's not— again, it isn't a big deal.

 The whole point is kind of just, for newcomers, especially, you don't want to have three ways of doing the same very simple thing.
-It just kind of-- it's a bad look, to use the vernacular.
+It just kind of— it's a bad look, to use the vernacular.

 Jon: I mean, I guess you can also do sort of the same thing they did with